chikavelvet/3DPool/Revised_Implementation_plan.md

 ### General Idea
 We will build articial intelligence to play pool against the player.
-Our general idea so far is to made a greedy algorithm based on two heuristics:
+Our general idea is to make a greedy algorithm based on two heuristics:
 - the proximity of a ball to a pocket
 - how "straight" a shot is